The Authorize Endpoint triggers a series of re-directs, eventually returning to the requesting merchant (OIDC Client) at a

 Other applicable http error code if redirect uri is missing, invalid or mismatching

-The recommended practice for merchants is to use the Authorize URL from openid-configuration rather than hardcoding the below URL value.
+The recommended practice for merchants is to use the Authorize URL from openid-configuration rather than hardcoding the above URL value.

 |List of scope values specifying what kind of resources (dataset) the OIDC Client requests access to.
 The value |